UK Big 3 Rounds

 Clagh Ouyr summit, with the ridge stretching ahead towards North Barrule.

 This route was conceived by Ian Callister of Manx Fellrunners in 1974 but the first continuous traverse was not until Bob Baxter's run in 1975 in a time of 14 hours 55 minutes.
 The object is to ascend all 37 of the island's 1000 foot tops starting from Laxey Beach and finishing on the summit of Cronk ny Arrey Laa.
 Overall it involves a distance of some 60 miles and an ascent of 11,400 feet.
 For a comprehensive history and account of the challenge see the link below to Rob Woodall's report of 2002.
-So far there have been less than 20 completions in over 45 years while Colin Donnelly's 1982 record of 11-35 still stands.
+In over 45 years there have been less than 20 completions while Colin Donnelly's 1982 record of 11-35 still stands.

 Use OS Landrager Map 95: Isle of Man (1:50 000) to locate the tops illustrated on the map above.
 For grid references of tops not named on the OS map refer to the route description on the Manx Fellrunners website - see link below.

 Click on the icon to view or print a schedule of actual times for Rob Woodall's traverse in 13-02.

 Finishers are invited to report completions to Manx Fellrunners via their contact page

 Why not share your experience on facebook to encourage and inspire other runners to have a go!

 Links and Further Information

 Bob Baxter Challenge - Manx Fellrunners website provides an outline of the challenge and a route description with grid references of all the summits.